Totally Spies!: Seasons 1–5

 According to an article "Achieving a Global Reach on Children's Cultural Markets" by Valerie-Ines de la Ville and Laurent Durup, the series was originally designed to reach an American audience, but has garnered appeal from its humor "based on a stereotypical European vision of American references" while "appearing to be original and innovative to the U.S. audience".
 Producer and artistic director Stephane Berry explained that the style "is a melting between the American style, which associates action and comedy, and Japanese design for the aesthetic environment and the emotions expressed through the large eyes of the characters."
 Some of the common references have included Charlie's Angels, Beverly Hills, The Avengers, James Bond and its gadgets, and Cat's Eye.

+The character design was originally done by Gil Formosa.

-The head writers for the series were Robert and Michelle Lamoreaux who were based in Los Angeles, and who had worked on Nickelodeon shows.
+The head writers for the series were Robert and Michelle Lamoreaux, who were based in Los Angeles and had worked on Nickelodeon shows.
 Demersay and Stephane Berry had both recently worked with Saban Entertainment in Europe.
 In a GeoCities interview, Kate Griffin, who voices Alex, mentioned that the typical session for the three girls is that they would record as an ensemble, but through a phone patch, with Hale and Baker calling from Los Angeles, and herself in Toronto.

 Following the end of the fifth season, the series' movie, Totally Spies!
 The Movie, was produced and released to theatres in France on 22 July 2009.
-The movie received a telecast release in the United States, on 25 April the following year, coinciding with the airing of the series' fifth season there.
+The movie received a telecast release in the United States on 25 April the following year, coinciding with the airing of the series' fifth season there.